* * *

 His quest led to a long search which takes up most of the original story, but eventually he finds the three answers when he encounters a hermit.
 What do you think the answers are?
 Look at the questions again, and pause before you read on…

 We all know the answer to the first question, but it’s so obvious that oftentimes we forget it all the time.
 The most important time is now, of course.
 It’s the only time we have.
 Even in love, the only time we have is now.
-Love in the past is a memory and love in the future is a mere fantasy.
+Love in the past is but a memory and love in the future is a mere fantasy.
 We can only love in the now.
-If you want to tell a loved one how much you really love them, you should do it now.
+Why is this important, or what relevance does this have?
+Well, for one, if you want to tell a loved one how much you really love them, you should do it now.
 Not tomorrow.
 Not in five minutes.
 Now.
 Five minutes may be too late.
 If you need to make amends, don’t start thinking about all the reasons why you shouldn’t, or dwell on self-righteousness, or concoct reasons why you shouldn’t.
 Just do it now.
 The opportunity may not come again and you’ll be whining about how you didn’t seize the moment when you had the chance.

 The answer to the second question is a little harder and profound.
 Very few people get this one right.
 When I first read the answer, it blew me away.
 The answer rips through the question in a way I never understood or imagined.
 The answer is that the most important person is the one you’re with.